 - A cappuccino is made with espresso, steamed milk, and foamed milk, making it less concentrated and giving it a milder flavor.

-Espresso is just brewed espresso coffee, so it’ll have a stronger taste than a cappuccino because that’s made with 1/3 espresso, 1/3 steamed milk, and 1/3 foamed milk on top.
+Espresso is just brewed espresso coffee, so it’ll have a stronger taste than a cappuccino because it’s made with 1/3 espresso, 1/3 steamed milk, and 1/3 foamed milk on top.

 How many calories are in an espresso vs. cappuccino?